rendrap/miss-devi/_pages/publications.md

 [Evaluate the Effect of Coarse and Fine Rubber Particles on Laboratory Rutting Performance of Asphalt Concrete Mixtures][swj-05]

-_The Journal of Solid Waste Technology And Management_, 2005
+The Journal of Solid Waste Technology And Management, 2005

 </div>
 </div><hr>